jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

     class TestAssertionErrors(unittest.TestCase):

         def test_assertion_error_w_none(self):
-            assert False is None
+            assert None is not None

   the terminal shows `AssertionError <https://docs.python.org/3/library/exceptions.html?highlight=AssertionError#AssertionError>`_

   .. code-block:: python

-    E    assert False is None
+    E    assert None is not None

     tests/test_assertion_error.py:7: AssertionError

-  the assert_ at the beginning of the line makes the statement something like "DO NOT CONTINUE, UNLESS :ref:`False<test_what_is_false>` is :ref:`None`".
+  the assert_ at the beginning of the line makes the statement something like "DO NOT CONTINUE, UNLESS :ref:`None` is NOT :ref:`None`".
 The `AssertionError <https://docs.python.org/3/library/exceptions.html?highlight=AssertionError#AssertionError>`_ is raised to break execution of the program because the statement is :ref:`False<test_what_is_false>`

 green: make it pass
 #################################################################################